Shuchih-Negi/RnD_TaskSY_2025/Submissions/bhavik-gupta_1024030854/README.md

 ---

-## 📝 Final Note
+## 🎯 Final Note

-This was built from scratch without using any pre-made templates or generators.
+This portfolio is more than a task — it’s a snapshot of where I am right now as a developer and creator.
-If something feels off — it’s mine 😅
+I’ve had fun building it, experimenting with design, and pushing myself a little further.
-If something feels nice — still mine 😎
+If it made you scroll, smile, or get curious — that’s a win in my book.

-Thanks for checking it out!
+Thanks for your time!
 – Bhavik